shubhambhattog/fueleu-maritime-compliance/IMPLEMENTATION_COMPLETE.md

 ## Summary

-All 4 dashboard tabs have been fully implemented for the FuelEU Maritime compliance platform.
+All 4 dashboard tabs have been fully implemented for the FuelEU Maritime compliance platform, with complete database integration (Neon Postgres + Drizzle ORM) and a comprehensive theme system (shadcn/ui with dark mode).

 ---